RIKEN-SysSoft/PiP/README.md

 ## Debugging your PiP programs by the pip-gdb command

 The following procedure attaches all PiP tasks and PiP root which created those tasks.
-Each PiP 'processes' is treated as a GDB inferior in PiP-gdb.
+Each PiP task is treated as a GDB inferior in PiP-gdb.

     $ pip-gdb